sagemath/trac_to_gh/Issue 112.md

 # Issue 112: get rid of "gap_reset_workspace"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/112

 Original creator: was